A handy gift guide for the designers in your life

 3M command hooks

-For the artwork they’ve been meaning to hang for two years (it’s fine, it’s fine, we’re all fine).
+For the artwork they’ve been meaning to hang for two years (it’s fine, we’re all fine).

 Bring a level, ask where they want it hung.
 They’ll be smitten!